yunfeiWu97/FUTURE_FS_03/backend/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js with Express.js
 - **Database**: In-memory object storage (can be extended to MongoDB)

+## Limitations

+1️⃣ No database: URLs are lost when the server restarts.
+MongoDB or Redis could improve persistence.

+2️⃣ Long base URL: Since it's deployed on Render's free tier, the provided URL isn’t technically "short".

 ## Installation & Setup

 ### 1. Clone the repository